 The majority of services require a referral from your GP.
 Exceptions to these services are the following; Emergency Department, Rapid Access Cardiology Clinic*, Physiotherapy*, Sports Lab*, Plastic Surgery*.

-*Please note that all of the above, with the exception of the Emergency Department, require an appointment to be made in advance and are not walk-in services.
+*Please note that all of the above, require an appointment to be made in advance and are not walk-in services.

 I see you are accredited by JCI.
 What does this mean?